tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms/` for `bdqffdq:`) MUST be provided.
 In less formal descriptions where the technical precision is not needed, the preferred label (`skos:prefLabel`, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
 The BDQ documents use all these methods.

-## 2 Use of Terms (normative)
+## 2 Guidance for Use of Terms (normative)

-When not represented as objects, controlled value strings MUST be used as values of `bdqffdq:ResponseStatus`, and `bdqffdq:ResponseResult`.

-IRIs MUST be used as values for all individual class instances and object properties when using bdqffdq: terms.
+For normative guidance on the use of terms in the `bdqffdq:` vocabulary, see the following sections in the associated documents:
+[Use of Ontology Terms (normative)](../../bdqffdq/index.md#2-use-of-ontology-terms-normative) in the Fitness For Use Framework Ontology landing page document.
+[Use of Terms (normative)](../../list/index.md#2-use-of-terms-normative) in the bdqffdq: term-list document.

 ## 3 Framework for describing data quality (non-normative)